 The concentration of DO has been known for some time to correlate directly with springflow at Barton Springs (City of Austin, 2013; Herrington and Hiers, 2010; City of Austin, 1998).
 DO tends to be at relatively high concentrations during periods of high recharge when a large volume of welloxygenated surface water that is not stormwater enters the aquifer.
 DO levels are at their lowest when recharge is minimal or nonexistent and springflow is low (Herrington and Hiers, 2010; City of Austin, 1997).
+(During such extended drought periods, the effects of temperature on DO concentration caused by temperature-related solubility differences are more muted, because the temperature of the water in the Aquifer and discharging as non-stormwater springflow tends to be more uniform.)
 Extended or frequent periods of low flow, therefore, can be detrimental to the development, reproduction, and even survival of the Barton Springs salamander.
-However Norris et al. (1963), while confirming the adverse effects of low DO concentration, also notes that some salamander species physiologically accommodate low DO concentration.
+However Norris et al. (1963), while confirming the adverse effects of low DO concentration, also notes that some salamander species physiologically accommodate low DO concentration; the biochemical basis for such accommodation has been more recently investigated by Issartel et al. (2009).
 Although the Barton Springs salamander persisted through the drought of the 1950s and likely earlier, even more severe and prolonged droughts (Cleaveland, 2006; Cleaveland et al., 2011), its population may have been larger earlier in its history, perhaps even not unique to Barton Springs.
 But its population size may have been adversely, possibly permanently, affected by prolonged low flows at Barton Springs, particularly if DO concentrations were proportionally low.
 Depressed DO concentrations also may compound the effects of other stresses on salamander survival, such as increased pollutant loading during drought and low-flow conditions.
 A key adaptive objective of this HCP is to increase the understanding of the relationships between springflow and DO concentration in the Barton Springs complex and further afield in the Aquifer, and to develop over time an enhanced capability to minimize or avoid anthropogenic lowering of DO concentration through groundwater management during low-flow conditions.